adminph-de/docker-observium/README.md

 ## Usage

-After creating or pulling the image, you can run the container
+After a sucessfull creation or pulling of the image, you can run the container

 ### Volumes:
 You might like to keep the configuration in a docker volume to persist your settings: